DomoApps/Test-AI-Review/docs/Connectors/API-Data-Connection/quickstart.md

 ### Step 3: Create a Personalized Data Permission
 ---
 Once you've created a DataSet that has data, you can now create a Personalized Data Permission (PDP) policy to restrict access to rows of data within the DataSet.
-Users and groups must exist before creating PDP policy.
+Please note that users and groups must exist before creating a PDP policy.

 #### Sample Request
 See this sample request in [Java](https://github.com/domoinc/domo-java-sdk/blob/master/domo-java-sdk-all/src/test/java/com/domo/sdk/datasets/CreateExample.java), [Python](https://github.com/domoinc/domo-python-sdk/blob/master/examples/dataset.py).